-After a very demanding five-year career as a TV news producer in Tel-Aviv and a hectic social life to boot, I was diagnosed with a hyperactive thyroid and, a few years later, with type 1 diabetes.
-Suddenly I was faced with a huge and frightening health crisis.
-It seemed overwhelming at the time and for a while I was at a loss to know what to do.
-I could never have imagined that my sudden illness would turn out to be such a blessing.
+After a very demanding career as a TV news producer in Tel-Aviv and a hectic social life, I was diagnosed with a hyperactive thyroid and type 1 Diabetes.
+I could never have imagined then that my health crisis would turn out to be a blessing.

 I wanted to understand my illness, so I embarked on a pilgrimage of healing.
 I went to India to deepen my understanding of Ayurvedic medicine, conscious living, and the age-old laws of the mystics.
 I learnt that serotonin (the ‘happiness’ hormone that the body uses to regulate the brain) is not actually produced in the brain but in the gut.
 Suddenly the crucial connection between diet and mood became crystal clear to me.

 I expanded on that knowledge by continuing to explore different approaches to well-being in Africa, South America, and Europe.
 Over time I learned that the core elements of well-being are:

 - the importance of living in accordance with the cycles and changes of nature